dionebr/preekeeper/README.md

 # Preekeeper

-**Preekeeper** é um scanner de diretórios web profissional e de alta velocidade com interface TUI (Terminal User Interface) interativa, construído em Go usando Bubble Tea.
-Oferece funcionalidades comparáveis ao gobuster e dirb, mas com uma interface visual moderna e recursos avançados.
+**Preekeeper** is a professional, high-speed web directory scanner with an interactive TUI (Terminal User Interface) built in Go using Bubble Tea.
+It offers features comparable to gobuster and dirb, but with a modern visual interface and advanced capabilities.

-## 🚀 Características Principais
+## 🚀 Main Features

-- **Interface TUI Interativa**: Interface moderna com Bubble Tea framework
+- **Interactive TUI Interface**: Modern interface with Bubble Tea framework
-- **Alta Performance**: Scanning concorrente com FastHTTP
+- **High Performance**: Concurrent scanning with FastHTTP
-- **Paleta de Cores Personalizada**: Esquema visual profissional
+- **Custom Color Palette**: Professional visual scheme
-- **Múltiplos Filtros**: Por tamanho, linhas, regex e códigos de status
+- **Multiple Filters**: By size, lines, regex, and status codes
-- **Descoberta de Tecnologias**: Identificação automática de frameworks, CMS, servidores e linguagens do alvo (Wappalyzer)
+- **Technology Detection**: Automatic identification of frameworks, CMS, servers, and languages (Wappalyzer)
-- **Scanning Recursivo**: Exploração em profundidade configurável
+- **Recursive Scanning**: Configurable deep exploration
-- **Rate Limiting**: Controle de velocidade para evitar sobrecarga
+- **Rate Limiting**: Speed control to avoid overload
-- **Suporte a Proxy**: Compatible com proxies HTTP
+- **Proxy Support**: Compatible with HTTP proxies
-- **Headers Customizados**: Suporte completo a headers HTTP
+- **Custom Headers**: Full support for HTTP headers
-- **Múltiplas Extensões**: Scanning automático com extensões configuráveis
+- **Multiple Extensions**: Automatic scanning with configurable extensions

 ## 📦 Installation